carpentries-incubator/hermes_metadata_lesson/episodes/dublincore.md

 ::: objectives

 - Knowledge of the basics of the Dublin Core Metadata Element Set.
-- Familiar with the difference between a simple Dublin Core Set and a qualified set.
+- Differentiate between a simple Dublin Core Set and a qualified set.
 :::